Pedigree cat on cat tower

 Are cat enclosures worth it?

-Unlike dogs, cats will roam freely between different properties, climbing trees, and investigating.
-While this can be great fun for them, it means they can encounter rival cats, aggressive dogs, cars, bicycles, and be exposed to toxins and viruses.
+Unlike dogs, cats will roam freely, climbing trees and investigating.
+While this can be great fun for them, it means they can encounter rival cats, aggressive dogs, vehicles and be exposed to toxins and viruses.

 Preserving wildlife

-New Zealand is home to a wonderful range of unique birds and wildlife.
+New Zealand is home to a wonderful range of wildlife.
 None of them are used to predators such as cats.
 While the safety of our pet cats is paramount, we also owe it to the environment to protect wildlife from our pets.
-Outside, playful and prowling pets alike can do plenty of unintentional damage to native animals and other pets.
+A cat enclosure can keep predator and prey apart.

 Are catios good for cats?

-Cat enclosures provide a safe and controlled outdoor environment for your cat.
-They allow your cat to enjoy the outdoors safely in a tailor-made environment full of fun things, such as climbing spaces, scratching branches, cat-safe plants and a litterbox.
+A cat enclosure provides a safe and controlled outdoor environment for your cat.
+It allows your cat to enjoy the outdoors safely in a tailor-made environment full of fun things, such as climbing spaces, scratching branches, cat-safe plants and a litterbox.

 Are catios harmful?

-A lot of people think it’s cruel containing felines within a catio, but if it’s sufficiently large enough, it can only add to the space your cat has to enjoy within the home.
-If you are concerned your cat isn’t getting enough exercise, consider adding a cat exercise wheel.
+While some people might think it's cruel to contain a feline within a catio, if it's sufficiently large enough, it can only add to the space your cat has to enjoy within the home.
+If you're concerned your cat isn't getting enough exercise, consider adding a cat exercise wheel.

-Catios are relatively affordable to create from netting, and if you have the space, they can also be fairly big.
+Catios are relatively affordable to create from netting, and can also be fairly big.
 Cat netting is super lightweight and highly durable.
-It’s fun for cats to climb and is pretty weather resistant.
+It's fun for cats to climb and is pretty weather resistant.

-Since cats often climb the netting in their enclosures, it’s important to do routine maintenance checks.
-Remember no holes, gaps or tears anywhere or you could find an empty catio!
+Since cats often climb the netting in their enclosures, it's important to do routine maintenance checks to prevent your cat finding a hole and escaping.

 Is it cheaper to build or buy?

-If you’re all about DIY, then the more affordable catio route is to DIY using materials such as timber for the frame and cat safe netting for the walls.
-You may already have an indoor/outdoor space that’s part of your home you can adapt into a catio.
+The more affordable catio route is to DIY using materials such as timber for the frame and cat-safe netting for the walls.
+You may already have an indoor/outdoor space that's part of your home that you can adapt into a catio.

 How to make a catio